gregbeech/website/blog/2013/restful-api-design-the-fundamentals.markdown

 * `POST` - Creates a resource (typically appending it to a list) and returning the resource.
 * `DELETE` - Deletes the resource at a URL, and returns nothing.

 Note that these descriptions are guidelines but there is some room for flexibility allowed by the HTTP specification.
-For example:
+A non-exhaustive list of examples is:

 * `DELETE` may be used as a 'reset' method by interpreting it as having deleted the old entity and immediately created a default replacement one, which it could return as `DELETE`s are permitted to return an entity-body.
 * `POST` may be used to create an entity at a known URL when the creation is complex, e.g. the submitted entity is used as the input for processing that results in the creation of the result entity.